iliasmerigh/AITutor/README.md

   python3 evaluator.py
   ```

 Execution takes about 5 minutes to output a result, with a GPU-L4.
+During the execution, progress will be printed through informative messages.

 ## ⚠️ Important Comment About the Evaluator Process
 We have uploaded our reference and policy models to Hugging Face under the following public repositories: